GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

     and exit. *n* and *wavelength* are used to compute (n \* wavelength) the total profile length in meters. *mean\_depth* is the mean water depth.
-Append dataflags (one or two) of *tbw* in any order. *t* = use “from top” model, *b* = use "from below" model.
+Append dataflags (one or two) of *tbw* in any order. *t* = use "from top" model, *b* = use "from below" model.
 Optionally specify *w* to write wavelength instead of frequency.
 **-D**\ *density*
     Sets density contrast across surface.
 Used, for example, to compute